mycontroller-org/documentation/content/en/docs/overview/_index.md

 weight: 1
 description: ""
 ---
-MyController.org is an IoT automation controller for home, office or any place.
-MyController.org is designed to run with limited resources.
+MyController is an IoT automation controller for home, office or any place.
+MyController is designed to run with a limited resources.
 It can run on the first generation Raspberry PI.

+There is no internet requirement for MyController.
+You can run it on a private environment

 MyController 2.x is completely redesigned.